 I’d never heard poetry like that before, and it completely changed my life.

-From that point, on I know what I wanted to do.
+From that point on, I knew what I wanted to do.
 I started writing poetry and performing.
 This worked well with being a flight attendant.
-It meant, I could perform all over the country, easily.
-I got involved in poetry slams and toured the country, sleeping on couches, serving peanuts, slinging poems.
+It meant I could easily perform all over the country.
+I got involved in poetry slams and toured the country, sleeping on couches, serving peanuts, and slinging poems.

 I started playing with the form.

-Trying to tell stories in the poetry I wrote.
-A young director, Dan Solomon (RIP) saw my work, and asked if we could make a movie short.
-It would be the first time, I started thinking about how to stretch the work I was doing into different mediums.
+I tried to tell stories in the poetry I wrote.
+A young director, Dan Solomon (RIP) saw my work, and asked if we could make a short movie.
+It would be the first time I started thinking about how to stretch the work I was doing into different mediums.

 I did well in the world of Slam Poetry.
-Ranking 3rd in the Nation in 2000, Appearing on Def Poetry Jam, and performing on CBS’s Final Four Pre-Game show.
+Ranking 3rd in the Nation in 2000, appearing on Def Poetry Jam, and performing on CBS’s The Final Four Show.